flatline01/react-starter-project/readme.md

     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

+Project uses dotenv to load enviroment variables.
+Rename `.env.example` to `.env` and add your paths and keys.
+On a running instance, these would be controlled via process.env variables.

 We suggest that you begin by typing: nodemon //in the root cd sakila